jolyonb/olxcleaner/README.md

 * `-s`: Suppress summary of errors.
 Implied by `-q`.
 * `-f`: Select the error level at which to exit with an error code.
 0 = DEBUG, 1 = INFO, 2 = WARNING, 3 = ERROR (default), 4 = NEVER.
 Exit code is set to `1` if an error at the specified level or higher is present.
 * `-i`: Specify a space-separated list of error names to ignore.
 See [Error Listing](errors.md).

+The cleaner includes modules that parse a course into python objects.
+This can be useful if you want to scan a course to generate a report.
+An example that does so, outputting a LaTeX file, is given in `crawler.py`.